 How resolution causes bottlenecks?

 High-resolution games consume more processing power from the CPU and GPU.
-If the GPU is unable to meet the graphics demands of the game, it becomes impossible to maintain a higher frame rate, leading to a bottleneck.
+If the GPU is unable to meet the game’s graphics demands, it becomes impossible to maintain a higher frame rate, leading to a bottleneck.

-In high resolution, the GPU becomes the limiting factor, as more processing power is needed.
+The GPU becomes the limiting factor in high resolution, as more processing power is needed.
 When playing games of higher resolution, we face a bottleneck, which leads to a drop in frame rate.
-If you experience shutters and lags while playing the game, then it’s a symbol of a bottleneck occurring in your system’s CPU and GPU.
+If you experience shutters and lags while playing the game, it’s a symbol of a bottleneck in your system’s CPU and GPU.

 Now, in advanced games, there is an option for resolution scaling.
 By turning this option on, you can adjust the resolution, helping the GPU avoid performance hiccups.